rgripper/rusty-bomber/blog/blog.md

 ### Foreword

-[Rusty BomberMan](https://github.com/rgripper/rusty-bomber) is a bevy of the famous `BomberMan` game.
-Although it is a remake version, it actually looks completely different from the original game.
-The reason is that the art resources of the original game are not available, so we found [some art resources](https://github.com/rgripper/rusty-bomber#assets-and-attribution) form [opengameart.org](https://opengameart.org/).
-Thank you very much for these resources.
+[Rusty Bomber](https://github.com/rgripper/rusty-bomber) is a clone of the famous `BomberMan` game.
+It only remotely resembles original game and uses some nice open source assets [some art resources](https://github.com/rgripper/rusty-bomber#assets-and-attribution) from [opengameart.org](https://opengameart.org/).

-### Motivation for development
+### Motivation

-The reason for developing this game was that I was visiting reddit , and I saw a post by [@rgripper](https://github.com/rgripper) looking for someone to work on the bevy project together.
-I got in touch with him and started working on it with a mindset of learning and doing.
+I saw a post on reddit by [@rgripper](https://github.com/rgripper) looking for someone to help with a project using bevy engine.
+I got in touch with him and started working on it with learning by doing.

-### Rust development environment recommendation
+### Rust dev environment

-Use the latest version of Rust in development (recommended nightly version , this seems to be useful for quick compilation).
+We used the latest version of Rust (Bevy docs recommended the nightly version, which enables much faster compilation).

-The development environment recommends `vscode` + [`rust-analyzer`](https://github.com/rust-analyzer/rust-analyzer) (install the latest release, I prefer to download source code and compile it myself.) + [`Tabline`](https://www.tabnine.com/) (optional) , or `Clion` + [`IntelliJ Rust`](https://www.jetbrains.com/rust/).
+I coded in `vscode` + [`rust-analyzer`](https://github.com/rust-analyzer/rust-analyzer) (the latest release, I prefer to download source code and compile myself) + [`Tabline`](https://www.tabnine.com/) (optional) , alternatively you can use `Clion` + [`IntelliJ Rust`](https://www.jetbrains.com/rust/).

-### Compile speed
+### Compilation

 Bevy’s web site mentions that the compilation is very fast.
-And when version 0.4 was released, incremental compilation was much faster thanks to the dynamically linked feature, but it required a number of configurations.
+And when version 0.4 was released, incremental compilation was even faster thanks to the dynamically linked feature, but it required a some extra configuration.

-The compilation speed of rust itself isn't fast, or even annoying at times, but during the bevy development iteration, each incremental build is within acceptable limits if you have a well-configured development environment for fast compilation.
+The compilation speed for Rust so far is in no way impressive, even annoying at times.
+But when working with Bevy, each incremental build is within acceptable limits if you have a decent laptop.

-The configuration of my laptop is:
+Here is my specs:
 ```
 Intel(R) Core(TM) i5-8400 CPU @ 2.80GHz   2.81 GHz
 RAM	16.0 GB
 ```

-When the `dynamic` feature is enabled for compilation, each incremental compilation takes about 2.5 seconds.
+When the `dynamic` feature is enabled, each incremental compilation takes about 2.5 seconds.
 After adding other large dependencies, such as bevy_rapier, the incremental compilation speed will become longer, but still within acceptable limits, about 3.5 seconds.
 Five seconds is an acceptable amount for me to do a development iteration.
 During this development, the experience was great in terms of compile speed.

 So how do you build a development environment that compiles quickly?

-The site explains in detail how to set up a fast development environment: https://bevyengine.org/learn/book/getting-started/setup/(in the final section, Enable Fast Compiles (Optional))
+Here is a detailed explanation: https://bevyengine.org/learn/book/getting-started/setup/ (in the final section, Enable Fast Compiles (Optional))

-There may be some strange questions in setting up the environment, such as this:
+You may stumble upon this puzzling error:

 ```shell
 error: process didn't exit successfully: `target\debug\bevy_salamanders.exe` (exit code: 0xc0000139, STATUS_ENTRYPOINT_NOT_FOUND)